DFHack/dfhack/Readme.rst

 Example:

+``filltraffic H``
- 'filltraffic H' - When used in a room with doors, it will set traffic to HIGH in just that room.
+  When used in a room with doors, it will set traffic to HIGH in just that room.

 alltraffic
 ----------